If my rush moving to France wasn’t self-imposed, I could complain about so much to do. Instead, I just grin and bear it. Then grin some more.

 Make lemonade

-By the way… just so you don’t think all has been smooth sailing… I was in an auto accident Saturday.
-A neighbor drove out of her driveway and destroyed the right wheel, fender and bumper of my car.
-I spent half the day dealing with insurance companies and right now, have no car to use.
-The car’s probably totaled since its a late model Acura.
+By the way… just so you don’t think all has been smooth sailing… I was in an auto accident on Saturday.
+A neighbor drove out of her driveway and destroyed the right wheel, fender, and bumper of my car.
+I spent half the day dealing with insurance companies, and I have no car to use right now.
+The car’s probably totaled since it’s a late-model Acura.
 Never mind, now I don’t have to worry about selling it.

 When life hands you lemons, make lemonade!